2013 Malaysian Grand Prix: Race

 Webber led laps five to seven, because Red Bull advised him that turn three was too wet for dry tyres and he set a series of fast lap times.
-His race engineer, Simon Rennie, told him to enter the pit lane on the seventh lap.
+His race engineer, Simon Rennie, told him to enter the pit lane at the conclusion of the seventh lap.
 Hamilton made a pit stop on lap eight.
 He mistakenly drove into the McLaren pit stall, and the team waved him through to prepare for Button and Pérez's arrival.
 On that lap, Toro Rosso released Vergne into the path of Pic and they made contact; both drivers had their front wings replaced.
 The stewards ruled that Vergne was released unsafely into Pic's path and fined the Toro Rosso team $10,000, but Vergne did not incur a post-race time penalty.
 Rosberg led the eighth lap, until his first stop.
 After the pit stops, Webber led teammate Vettel and Hamilton.
 On lap nine, Grosjean passed Ricciardo for ninth position.
 His teammate, Räikkönen, unsuccessfully attempted to do the same at turn nine.
 He tried again, and overtook Ricciardo with DRS at the hairpin turn.
 Two laps later, Grosjean used DRS to pass Pérez for eighth position.
 On the 12th lap, Räikkönen unsuccessfully tried to pass Pérez for ninth into turn one.

 Maldonado, in 12th position, ran on a damp white line at turn 11 on lap 13; he drove across the gravel trap, removing half of his car's front wing.
 Maldonado recovered to the pit lane without external aid for a replacement front wing, and rejoined the race in 21st place.
 By lap 15 Webber led teammate Vettel by 2.2 seconds, and Vettel was the same distance ahead of Hamilton in third.
 Webber began the second round of pit stops when he entered the pit lane to switch to medium-compound tyres at the end of that lap; he returned to the track in fifth, behind Button.
 Vettel took the lead and was instructed by his race engineer, Guillaume Rocquelin, to speed up to retain the position.
 He and Rosberg made their second pit stops at the end of lap 22.
 Vettel and Rosberg returned to the track in third and fourth place, and Webber returned to the lead.
 A recurring captive wheel-nut system fault, possibly caused by a high temperature on the left front wheel, lost Sutil 84 seconds in a pit stop, and fell to 20th.
 Soon thereafter the Force India team called Sutil and his teammate, Di Resta, into retirement because they could not fix the problem before the end of the race and did not want to damage their cars.